 3. Enjoy the journey

 Enjoy life more when you can.
 Life can go so fast when you are too busy doing things.
-So when you get an opportunity to enjoy life make the best moments out of it.
+When you get an opportunity to enjoy life make the best moments out of it.
 Create life good memories for yourself and your loved ones if you can.

 Sometimes life acts like a rollercoaster, so you don’t know how exactly your next chapter is going to be.
 You can say life is more of the journey than the destination; therefore you need to celebrate along the way.
 Enjoy the journey, the entire process, as much as you would enjoy reaching the destination when you get there.